SpoonX/aurelia-authentication/doc/installation.md

 Run `npm i aurelia-authentication --save` from your project root.

-Aurelia-authentication has submodules (currently only the authFilter) and makes use of `extends` and `jwt-decode`.
+Aurelia-authentication has submodules (currently only the authFilter) and makes use of `extend` and `jwt-decode`.
 So, add following to the `build.bundles.dependencies` section of `aurelia-project/aurelia.json`.

 ```js
 "dependencies": [